block-hczhai/block2-preview/docs/source/user/basic.rst

     ``num_thrds`` indicates the number of OpenMP threads (shared-memory parallelism) to use.

     ``hf_occ integral`` has no effects in ``block2``, but it is required in ``StackBlock``.
-    If this line appear, ``block2main`` will try to write some output files in a stackblock-compatible format.
+    If this line appears, ``block2main`` will try to write some output files in a stackblock-compatible format.

     By default, the calculation will be done in the spin-adapted mode, which is the most efficient.
     One can optionally add the keyword ``nonspinadapted`` to use the non-spin-adapted mode.